 Being in Singapore

-Singapore has a specific professional and social culture: high performance, impression management, an implicit expectation that you're improving everything including yourself.
-The transience adds something, a city where relationships are real but provisional, where you're aware that someone might leave next year, where building anything slowly feels risky.
+Singapore has a specific professional and social culture: high performance, impression management, an implicit expectation that you are improving everything including yourself.
+The transience adds something, a city where relationships are real but provisional, where you are aware that someone might leave next year, where building anything slowly feels risky.

 What people bring to online therapy

-The people I work with in English come for a wide range of reasons: anxiety, depression, stress and burnout, anger management, grief and loss, relationship difficulties, loneliness, self-esteem issues, procrastination, sleep problems, attachment patterns, self-sabotage, perfectionism, identity questions, and existential concerns.
-Online counseling makes this work possible from wherever you are, whether you need an English-speaking therapist, a virtual counselor, or simply someone who can work in your language at a depth that matters.
+The people I work with in English come for a wide range of reasons: anxiety, depression, stress and burnout, anger, grief and loss, relationship difficulties, loneliness, self-esteem issues, procrastination, sleep problems, attachment patterns, self-sabotage, perfectionism, identity questions, and existential concerns.
+Online counseling makes this work possible from wherever you are in Singapore, whether you need an English-speaking therapist, a virtual counselor, or simply someone whose practice exists entirely outside the Singapore clinical record system.

 How it works

-One thing worth naming: I'm American.
-In a place where most English-speaking therapy defaults to structured, short-term CBT, I work differently - more open-ended, more interested in what's underneath.
-Some people find that's the distinction they were looking for.
+One thing worth naming: I am American.
+In a place where most English-speaking therapy defaults to structured, short-term CBT, I work differently, more open-ended, more interested in what is underneath.
+Some people find that is the distinction they were looking for.